Sometimes, the answer is obvious.

 1.Emergency Cover? – Temporary

 OK, so we’re starting off easy.
 But when you’re looking for flexibility the obvious answer is to go with temporary staff.
-Whether it’s maternity leave, a seasonal increase in your register numbers, or holiday cover, if you know the start and definitive end date, which way to go is obvious.
-Bear in mind it’s worth establishing a good relationship with a temp agency so that when you need it, you can trust that you’ll have access to quick, flexible staffing whenever you need it.
+Whether it’s maternity leave, a seasonal increase in your register numbers, or holiday cover, if you know the start and definitive end date, you’ve got to go temporary.
+Bear in mind it’s worth establishing a good relationship with a temp agency so that you’ll have access to quick, flexible staffing whenever you need it.